2025 English Open (snooker): Final

 Allen won five consecutive matches at the event in deciding frames.
 Following the 2025 Saudi Arabia Snooker Masters and the 2025 Wuhan Open, it was the first time that three consecutive ranking finals had gone to deciding frames.
 "I thought Zhou battled really hard in that second session.
 He played some good stuff," said Allen afterwards.
 "He put me under pressure.
 I missed a few balls and I was nervous.
 I missed a few that I shouldn't have but at 8–7 I suddenly switched on a bit.
 It's a good trait to have.
 I don't want to keep relying on it but I felt as good as any part of the match in those last two frames."
-Allen advanced from 10th to 7th in the world rankings after the tournament.
+Allen, who had not won a ranking title since the 2024 Players Championship held the previous February, advanced from 10th to 7th in the world rankings after the tournament.
 Zhou's defeat meant that he had lost all four of the ranking finals he had contested, two of them to Allen.
 "Of course it will give me confidence," he said of his performance in the final. "[Allen] was very good in the first session.
 He was 6–2 up and I think I just wanted to give him some trouble this evening.
 I'm very happy I managed to get 8–7 up.
 It is a good experience and I will learn from it."